We make The Deuce of Spades and MoonLight tents The MoonLight Tents | TheTentLab

 Wind test graphic 1331 new ML2v2 no v1 comparison

 All right, that was a nice scratch-the-surface for the "exceptionally strong" goal.
-The navigation to the left provide more information on strength and the other goals.
+The navigation bar to the left provides more information on strength and the other goals.
 Perhaps

 the problems solved and no-sagging discussions would be good to read next?